GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: Experiment

 \subsection{Compatible with Additional Initial Information (\textbf{RQ3})}

 To explore the potential of external information in enhancing KG reasoning, we introduced an improved entity initialization strategy.
 This involved incorporating modality-specific encoded features as initial entity vectors, moving beyond standard random initialization.
-The resulting model, denoted as \textbf{\textsc{GraphOracle+}}, leverages foundation model embeddings to create more semantically rich entity representations (details are provided in Appendix~\ref{Updated Methods for Multimodal Reasoning}).
-Experimental evaluations on the PrimeKG dataset show that \textsc{GraphOracle+} achieves consistent performance gains across all metrics.
+The resulting model, denoted as \textbf{\textsc{GraphOracle+}}, leverages foundation model embeddings to create more semantically rich entity representations (details are provided in Appendix H).
+As demostrated in Fig~\ref{fig:GraphOracle+} (details are given in Tabel~\ref{tab:GraphOracle_pro}), experimental evaluations on the PrimeKG dataset show that \textsc{GraphOracle+} achieves consistent performance gains across all metrics.
 Notably, MRR scores improved by 15\% for protein-biological process prediction and 14\% for protein-molecular function prediction.
 These results affirm that \textsc{GraphOracle}'s framework significantly benefits from integrating external information.
 In an era increasingly influenced by large language models, the capacity for flexible incorporation of diverse information sources is crucial for advancing generalization and adaptability, especially within specialized and complex domains such as biomedicine.